huggingface/huggingface.js/packages/agents/README.md

-# 🤗 Hugging Face Agents
+# 🤗 Hugging Face Agents.js

 A way to call Hugging Face models and inference APIs from natural language, using an LLM.